Instructional Expeditions

 * If these aren’t selected at checkout we cannot guarantee availability and need a minimum of 4 weeks notice of any rentals.

-• The bare bones expeditions are ones where Blue Dog provides, water taxi transport, the coaching team, group tarp and First Aid Kit.
+• The bare bones expeditions are ones where Blue Dog provides, the coaching team, group tarp and First Aid Kit.
 Participants provide their own meals, stoves and cooking equipment.

 $1500 (plus tax & service fee)